The Brittany is a medium-sized, leggy, dual-purpose dog, equally suited for sport and companionship.

 Median line rather indistinct.
 The occiput only apparent to the touch.

 Lateral walls well rounded.
-The Brittany should never be "apple-headed"
+The Brittany should never be "apple-headed" and he should never have an indented stop.

 Muzzle -- Medium length, about two thirds the length of the skull, measuring the muzzle from the tip to the stop,